Repository Structure

 lemdo.odd or emODDern

-“lemdo.odd is the TEI file that developers use to capture LEMDO’s documentation and publish it on the site.
-The .odd file extension stands for “one document does it all” or ODD file.
+lemdo.odd is the TEI file that LEMDO uses to capture our documentation and publish it on the site.
+The .odd file extension stands for “one document does it all” or “ ODD file ”.
 We call our ODD file emODDern.
 We use an ODD processor to generate a RelaxNG schema, against which editors and encoders validate their XML files.
 Many projects are entirely documented in their ODD file.
-Because LEMDO has so much documentation that is written by editors, encoders, and technical writers, we write a lot of our documentation outside the ODD file and then have the developers include it in the ODD file.
-You can find the ODD file in the repository (lemdo/data/sch) and see how documentation files are organized there, but only developers have permission to commit changes to this file.
+Because LEMDO has so much documentation that is written by editors, encoders, and technical writers, we write a lot of our documentation in discrete .xml files that are later included in the ODD file.
+You can find the ODD file in the repository (lemdo/data/sch/lemdo.odd) and see how documentation files are organized there, but only certain members of the LEMDO team have permission to commit changes to this file.
 The LEMDO schema and all of our editorial and encoding documentation HTML pages are generated from the ODD file.
 (Read more about ODD files in the TEI Guidelines.)”

 Metadata